SAP/go-ase/README.md

 - `ASE_PORT`
 - `ASE_USER`
 - `ASE_PASS`

-The cgo tests additionally require the variable `ASE_USERSTOREKEY` to be set.

 The integration tests will create new databases for each connection type to run tests against.
 After the tests are finished the created databases will be removed.